OscarLeif/FlurryUnity/README.md

 - Lightweight
 - Support most of all Unity android project
 - No override of the Unity Main activity
-- Added Preprocessor "USE_FLURRY" When you Add this package
+- Warning Unity have this feature incompleted.  :/ Added Preprocessor "USE_FLURRY" When you Add this package

 ----
 # Requierements